That Mysterious PS5 Noise Might Not Be the Coil Whine After All

 — Frank™ (FS7N) | WFH (@Frank_Supercell) November 20, 2020

-There are mixed opinions on whether this voids the PS5’s warranty or not (apparently, you don’t have to remove the warranty sticker) so we absolutely do not recommend trying this if you’re concerned about warranty or possibly damaging your console.
+There are mixed opinions on whether this voids the PS5’s warranty or not (policies may vary by region) so we absolutely do not recommend trying this if you’re concerned about warranty or possibly damaging your console.
 It’s also worth noting that this might not be the issue in everyone’s case.

 We’ll update our readers when/if Sony issues an official response.